There was once a piano, purchased in 1900

 The radio tuner is a DAB/FM unit by Acoustic

 Solutions model SP11.
-The CD player is by
+The CD player is a

 The speakers used are a pair of refurbished